Hydria (Water Jar) with Domestic Scene, 470–460 BC

 2. Peter J. Holliday, “Red-figure Hydria: A Theme in Greek Vase Painting,” Bulletin (Houston: The Museum of Fine Arts, Houston, Winter 1984), p.
 3.

-• Have students study their own clay pieces, using adverbs and adjectives to write descriptive phrases of different lengths about the colors, textures, patterns, etc.
+Have students study the work of art, using adverbs and adjectives to write descriptive phrases of different lengths about the colors, textures, patterns, etc.

 Resources Available to Order